Bennett Bean: Early life and education

 Bean was born in Cincinnati, Ohio on March 25, 1941.
 Bean's father, a medical doctor, was serving in the army at the time of his birth, and went on to become the head of the Department of Internal Medicine at the State University of Iowa (an earlier name for the University of Iowa) in 1949.
 From that point on, Bean grew up in Iowa City, Iowa.

-He attended Grinnell College in Grinnell, Iowa, but transferred to University of Iowa to pursue his art studies.
+He attended Grinnell College in Grinnell, Iowa, but transferred to the University of Iowa to pursue his art studies.
 At the University of Iowa, Bean studied both drawing and painting, but he was drawn to the ceramics department, seduced by the technique of throwing and attracted by the university's ceramics faculty.
-He received his Bachelor of Arts degree in 1963 from University of Iowa.
+He received his Bachelor of Arts degree in 1963 from the University of Iowa.
 After a semester of graduate studies at the University of Washington, where Patti Warashina was also a student, Bean moved to California to continue his art studies at the Claremont Graduate School where he studied under artist Paul Soldner.
 At Claremont he received a Master of Fine Arts degree in 1966.

 Bean also met and married fellow Claremont graduate student (of philosophy), Cathy Bao.
 After graduation, Bean accepted a position teaching ceramics at Wagner College on Staten Island in New York City, where he remained until 1979.